Liocranoides

 Distribution

-First described by Eugen von Keyserling in 1881.
-Transferred from sac spiders to Tengellidae in 1967, which was later merged with Zoropsidae.
+Originally described by Keyserling in 1881.
+Transferred from sac spiders (Clubionidae) to Tengellidae in 1967.
+The Tengellidae was later synonymized with Zoropsidae, where the is currently placed.